cc32d9/eosio_light_api/README.md

 * `http://apihost.domain/api/codehash/SHA256` retrieves all accounts in
   all known EOS networks by contract hash.

+* `http://apihost.domain/api/sync/eos` returns a plain text with delay in seconds that this server's blockchain database is behind the real time, and a status: OK if the delay is within 180 seconds, or 'OUT_OF_SYNC' otherwise.

+* `http://apihost.domain/api/status` returns a plain text with either 'OK' or 'OUT_OF_SYNC' indicating the overall health of the API host.
+If any of networks experience delay higher than 3 minutes, the returned status is 'OUT_OF_SYNC', and HTTP status code is 503.

 In addition, adding `?pretty=1` to the URL, you get the resulting JSON sorted and formatted for human viewing.